(NISM)

 Understanding Mutual Funds:

-A Mutual Fund is a financial product that pools the money of the investors.
-A Fund Manager takes that money and invests it in a diversified portfolio of stocks, gold, bonds, or even the international market, depending on the objectives of the fund.
-So, it provides an opportunity with lower risk.
-Instead of putting all your eggs in one basket (say, just one stock), your money gets spread across many.
+A Mutual fund is a financial product that pools the money of the investors.
+Fund Manager takes that money and invests it in a diversified portfolio of stocks, gold, bonds, or even the international market, depending on the objectives of the Fund.
+So, it provides an opportunity with lower risk instead of putting all your eggs in one basket (say, just one stock), your money gets spread across many.
 Each investor holds units of the fund, representing their proportionate share of the fund’s holdings.
 The value of these units is determined by the Net Asset Value (NAV), which fluctuates based on the performance of the underlying securities.

 Types of Mutual Funds: Finding Your Investment Match